istio/istio.io/content/about/contribute/github/index.md

     {{< warning_icon >}} If you do not publish your review, the PR owner and the community cannot see your comments.

-1. Once you publish your review, leave a comment with the words:
+1. Once you publish your review, leave a comment with the text:
     `/hold cancel`.
 That command unblocks the PR from being merged.

 ## Previewing your work